-Prepare like you would any other interview. – It is important to stay professional and ensure you are well equipped and prepared.
-Have anything the employer might want from you (ie. CV, certifications, references etc.) ready to go the day prior so you are minimizing your stress and nerves.
+Prepare like you would any other interview – It is important to stay professional and ensure you are well equipped and prepared.
+Have anything the employer might want from you (ie. CV, certifications, references etc.) ready to go the day prior so you are minimising your stress and nerves.

 If you have arrived early - wait outside until employer arrives.
 This is just being courteous of the person you are meeting.
 Keep an eye out though, if tables are filling up quick, grab one and wait at the table until the employer arrives.
 Message the employer and let them know the tables were filling up and you were lucky to grab one.

-Be polite to everyone in the shop. – Although you are only being assessed by the employer, the way you interact with the other people in the shop will leave an impression on the employer and give them insight on to how you deal with other people.
+Be polite to everyone in the shop – Although you are only being assessed by the employer, the way you interact with the other people in the shop will leave an impression on the employer and give them insight into how you deal with other people.
 Order your coffee the best way you can.